finnbeyer/Statistical-edge/README.md

 > ⚠️ It should not be used as a basis for trading advice.
 > ❌ This information is not intended for resale or marketing purposes.
 >
 > This project is a private data analysis project and is also only for private usage.
+This marks a base for a research paper i currently create.
+Will be released soon.